There are two ways to organize your content in DRAW: Projects and Folders.

 Default represents the default root folder (e.g: name given by the customer to the project).
 It is created one time only at the beginning of the DRAW instance and it can not be deleted or moved.

 A Folder contains organisational elements inside the project.
 It's pretty similar to a classic folder but can contains all the elements that a project can have.
 For the content, an icon (corresponding to the type of object), the name and the preview (if available) are displayed.
 Clicking on an object opens it in its appropriate sub-editor.

 Content can be added and manipulated from the Marketplace items displayed on the right side of the screen:

 Spec & Doc

 Contains a description of the Project.
 It can have a summary as a tooltip and/or a more elaborated description.

 A project can import another project so as to reuse some components, data and logic, therefore, a project can include other projects as dependencies.
 This allows creating one project acting as a library of reusable bricks, which can then be reused across multiple other projects.
 Bricks of the imported project become then available in the Marketplace.
 Updates to the library project are immediately reflected in the importing projects as well.
 Only public bricks of the imported project are available in the Marketplace.

-Lists all objects visible within the project.
-It contains objects of all Data Sets and the objects created within an app, containing models with their relations and properties.
+Lists all runtime objects visible within the project.
+It contains the objects created within an app, containing models with their relations and properties.